Assassination of Umberto I of Italy: Preparations

-Bresci, young weaver and anarchist originally from the city of Prato, was in Italy twice arrested for leftist activities and organising labor strikes, therefore in 1897 he immigrated to the United States.
-In 1898, while living in Paterson, New Jersey, Bresci received news of the Bava Beccaris massacreand after that swore revenge against Umberto I, who he held personally responsible for the massacre.
+Bresci, a young weaver and anarchist originally from the city of Prato, was arrested twice in Italy for leftist activities and organising labor strikes; therefore, in 1897, he immigrated to the United States.
+In 1898, while living in Paterson, New Jersey, Bresci received news of the Bava Beccaris massacre and after that swore revenge against Umberto I, whom he held personally responsible for the massacre.

-On 17 May he embarked from New York and on 26 May he disembarked in Le Havre, carrying the .38 caliber revolver, which he bought in Paterson.
-Together with two others he visited the Paris Exhibition and then returned to Prato, his native town.
+On 17 May, he embarked from New York, and on 26 May, he disembarked in Le Havre, carrying the .38 caliber revolver, which he bought in Paterson.
+Together with two others, he visited the Paris Exhibition and then returned to Prato, his native town.
 There he remained until 18 July, when he moved to his sister's house in San Pietro.
-On the evening 21 July he then reached Bologna, then on 24 July he arrived to Milan where he rented a room in a guesthouse.
-On 27 July he was present in Monza, where he rented another room and began to explore the area and the surroundings of Villa Reale also asking for some news about the movements of the royal family up until the day of the attack.
+On the evening of 21 July, he then reached Bologna, then on 24 July, he arrived in Milan where he rented a room in a guesthouse.
+On 27 July, he was present in Monza, where he rented another room and began to explore the area and the surroundings of Villa Reale, also asking for some news about the movements of the royal family up until the day of the attack.